xlsrln/cat/site/rules.md

 - No signups: everyone who submits an entry will be classified in the championship

 #### Drivers championship
-- There is one driver’s championship.
-See the current season for which car class it is.
+- There is a driver’s championship.
+See the current season for more info.
 - Points for each rally (and powerstage) according to the [table below](#appendix-points)

 #### Team championship
+- There is a team championship.
+It is not mandatory to be part of a team.
-- There is one team championship.
-Teams are handled in #paddock
+- Teams are handled by their respective team manager.
+Ask in #paddock
 - The best **three** drivers per team for each rally score team points. (new!)
 - Team points are calculated as if only the top three drivers per team exist. ([example](#appendix-team-points))
 - Power stage points don't apply to the team score